 Who Can Be at Fault?

-As a general matter, the insurance policy maintained by the person at fault for an accident is often available to cover the damages sustained by the accident victim.
+As a general rule, the insurance policy of the person at fault pays for the damages sustained by the accident victim.
 Here are a few of the potentially responsible parties for the liability exposures GEICO insures:

 - Commercial Vehicle Accident: Truck driver, employer/motor carrier, truck owner, trailer owner, manufacturer, maintenance contractor, loading contractor, shipper

 - Homeowners Liability: Homeowner, maintenance provider, insured or family member